Submitty/Submitty/CONTRIBUTING.md

 Please note, we will not "assign" any issues to any applicants.
 You must be a member of the Submitty organizations to be assigned.
-Additionally, However, feel free to comment or ask questions in an issue, and if you have a solution, please open a pull request from your fork for it.
+Additionally, However, feel free to comment or ask questions about an issue, and if you have a solution, please open a pull request from your fork for it.